 Students of all levels practice together.
 Some knowledge of the vinyasa practice would be appreciated, but is not requested.

 Jivamukti Yoga was founded in NYC, USA, in 1984.
 This method is regarded as ‘a path to enlightenment through compassion for all beings’.
-Jvamukti Yoga is also Vinyasa Yoga.
+Jivamukti Yoga is also Vinyasa Yoga.
 The vigorous asana practice can be a way to refine our relationship with the earth and all beings.
 There are 5 tenets of Jivamukti Yoga: Bhakti (compassion), Ahimsa (non-violence), Nada (sound), Dhyana (medtiation) and Shastra (study of scripture).
 Each Jivamukti Open class consists of 14 points.
 The emphasis can differ from class to class.
 The 2hour-long classes give us time to explore the typical elements of Jivamukti Open (apart from asana) – meditation, chanting and study of the scriptures – more intensely.

 In this format the foundations of the Vinyasa practice are taught on the basis oft he sun salutes.
 Vinyasa means ‘conscious placement’, but the word vinyasa is also being used to describe the synchronized breath/movement transition in between the asanas of a certain sequence.
-You are going to get or deepen your understanding about the elements that define Vinasa, the meaning of ‘Ujjayi’, ‘Bandha’ and ‘Drishti’.
+You are going to get or deepen your understanding about the elements that define Vinyasa, the meaning of ‘Ujjayi’, ‘Bandha’ and ‘Drishti’.
 The class starts with a seated part in which we sit or lie on the floor, learning the breathing technique.
 Afterwards we are going to practice the sun salutes from Ashtanga Yoga – step by step first, and finally ‘in Vinyasa’.
 This class is suitable for all levels.

 Restorative Yoga is a gentle, therapeutic form of Yoga.
 This style of practice slows you down and grounds you, has a calming effect and is yet refreshing.
 The nervous system can be discharged, the self-healing powers of the body activated and stress can be reduced through this practice.